himanshubudak/etcd/hack/benchmark/etcd_load/README.md

 configure many other parameters in the config file.
 See the sample config file --"etcd_load.cfg" for more information

+Features include :
+ - Memory information
+  - gives the memory information about the running etcd instance -- before, after and difference, when requests are made
+  -	To get this info, use the "-mem" flag while running the module
+  - Also, if the instance is running on a remote machine, then you need to use the "-remote" flag as well.
+ - Key value distribution
+  - This feature basically allows you to specify the distribution of the key-values, that is how many keys lie in a particular value range, specified by "value-range" parameter under section : "section-args", in etcd_load.cfg
+  - See the "pct" parameter under the section :"section-args", in etcd_load.cfg
+ - Value range
+  - This allows you to specify value ranges, which will be used for the -- Key value distribution feature.
+  - Note : length (Value Range) = length (Key Value distribution) + 1
+ - There are other configuration options as well, like -- log-file, remote-flag, remote-host-user, etcd. .
+Some of these can be specified using commandline flags as well, in which case the flags will override the cfg-file values.
+To know more about them see the default config file -- "etcd_load.cfg" and for help regarding flags, use
+ 		- go run etcd_load.go -h

 Before you proceed there are a few things that you might need to set up.

  - Make sure that the following packages are in your GOPATH.
 Set your